nrjdalal/smart-registry/README.md

 A zero-configuration, [open in v0](https://ui.shadcn.com/docs/registry/open-in-v0) / [shadcn add](https://ui.shadcn.com/docs/cli#add) compatible registry builder.

 > The best configuration is no configuration.
-In a UI/UX project, the focus should be on developing building blocks, components, and pages, rather than spending time configuring the registry.
+Focus on developing building blocks, components, and pages, rather than spending time configuring the registry.

 ## What is Zero-Configuration?